HAPA LOMI CONCEPTS

 I am not Hawaiian, I do not have the blood, the heritage, the language, or the lineage...

-I approach the person as a complex, multifaceted, multilayered individual.
+I approach the person first as a human being.
+A complex, multifaceted, multilayered, multi system individual.

-Then try to meet them where they are at.
+Then I meet them where they are at.

 Sometimes it is purely physical.